Home/On-call

-If it's possible you'll be needed during an incident, there's a fair chance you ought to be on-call.
+If there’s a chance you might be needed in an incident, there’s a good chance you should be on-call.

-Incidents can happen at 2pm or 2am, and either way the decisions need to be made quickly.
+Whether an incident happens at 2pm or 2am, swift decisions are essential.
 Being able to quickly pull the right person into the room can make all the difference.
 That means having on-call rotas for legal teams, execs, marketing, compliance: any team with a unique set of skills or knowledge that might be needed in a time-sensitive situation.

 You build it, you run it